It began with

-Foot Massage for General Pain
+Foot massage for

 Myofascial release therapy targets the thin tissue that covers your muscles, bones, and organs.
-The pain in these tissues originates at trigger points that are hard to localize, according to Mayo Clinic.
+The pain in these tissues originates at trigger points that are hard to localize, according to the Mayo Clinic.

 “Self-treatment is something I encourage all my clients to do,” says Rachel Gottesman, OTR/L, owner of Body Ease Therapy.
 “I use myofascial release therapy and it works by gentle, sustained pressure on areas of restrictions.”
 Gottesman suggests thinking of the myofascial tissues as a three-dimensional, interconnected web.
 Tightness in one place, like your feet, can pull the web out of place in other spots.